-Around the world, 500 million adolescent girls are living in countries affected by conflict and humanitarian crises.
+Around the world, millions of adolescent girls are living in countries affected by conflict and humanitarian crises.

 In these environments, navigating the challenges of growing up as a girl – from increased domestic work to the risk of gender-based violence, child marriage and pregnancy and childbirth – becomes immensely more challenging.